 Or is that just an exaggeration, because there is still hope?

-Our industry assumes that software, autonomous driving, mobility services and the like will create an additional revenue pool of EUR 1.5 to 3 trillion worldwide, on top of the existing EUR 3 trillion revenue from the sale of cars, trucks, commercial vehicles and related spare parts and services.
+Our industry assumes that software, autonomous driving, mobility services and the like will create an additional revenue pool of 1.5 to 3 trillion euros worldwide, on top of the existing 3 trillion euros in revenue from the sale of cars, trucks, commercial vehicles and related spare parts and services.

 Is incremental business through NEW MOBILITY a pipe dream?